Skip Main Navigation

 What happens next depends on the length of the marriage at the time of green card approval:

-Have you been married for less than two years?
+If you have been married for less than two years

 The spouse will receive a CR1 (or “conditional”) green card.
 Conditional green cards are valid for only two years.
 Couples together must file Form I-751 (officially called the “Petition to Remove Conditions on Residence”) during the 90-day period immediately before the expiration of the conditional green card in order to “remove the conditions” and obtain a permanent green card.
 Upon receiving this form, USCIS will re-evaluate the couple’s marriage to make sure it is authentic and that the couple did not marry only for immigration purposes.

-Have you been married for more than two years?
+If you have been married for more than two years

 The spouse will receive an IR1 (or “immediate relative”) green card — a “permanent” green card that is valid for 10 years.
 In most cases, renewing this 10-year green card is a simple process and does not require the couple to prove the authenticity of their marriage again.